stonezone/PawWatch/docs/HARDWARE_VALIDATION.md

 | D | 300 ft | Locked | Leave phone in car, walk 300 ft.
 After 5 min return quickly. | Record downtime and reconnection time from `[WatchLocationProvider] Reachability changed` logs. |

 3. **Logging Instructions**
-   - Enable `OS_ACTIVITY_MODE=disable` to keep logs clean if necessary.
+   - Run `scripts/collect_logs.sh --duration 15 --out logs/wc-range.jsonl` for each scenario so we can replay the exact WC timeline.
-   - Annotate each distance + phone state combination in a shared note so we can align with console timestamps.
+   - Optionally set `OS_ACTIVITY_MODE=disable` to keep logs clean.
-   - Record `reachability` flips, `WCErrorCodeDeliveryFailed`, and queued message counts.
+   - Annotate each distance + phone state combo so we can align reachability flips, `WCErrorCodeDeliveryFailed`, and queued message counts in postmortems.

 4. **Acceptance**: `reachable` must remain true for Scenario A; for Scenarios B–D, reconnection time after re-entering ≤50 ft should be `< 30 s` and application-context updates must continue (no data gaps >2 min).
 Any violation should be logged with reproducer steps in `TROUBLESHOOTING.md`.